pranav-ganesh/tp/docs/UserGuide.md

 1. Ensure that the Excel file is a CSV file with semicolon delimited.
    Instructions on how to import to this file type can be found [here](https://ashwaniashwin.wordpress.com/2013/04/19/save-excel-file-as-a-csv-semicolon-delimited-file-along-with-unicode-encoding/)
 2. Ensure that the import file is named `import.csv` under the "data" folder found in the same directory as the CMM jar file
 3. Upon CMM application startup, a prompt will popup asking whether you want to import or not.
 If yes, the import will add on to the existing CMM database.
-Else, nothing would be done
+Else, nothing would be imported and CMM runs as per normal

 **Things to note**
 1. Currently, import is **irreversible**.
 Please double check before importing
 2. CMM will not import data rows with:
    1. Duplicates (Data with the exact name,phone, email, address, gender, age, Interest already exist in the database)
-   2. Missing details (Compulsory for data to have name/phone/address filled)
+   2. Missing details (Compulsory for data to have name/phone/email filled)
 3. CMM will abort import if :
    1. Files has missing headers
       * First row of Excel file is reserved for datatype headers.
       * Headers must include Name, Phone, Email, Address, Gender, Age, Interest and isDone from the left to right, Starting from the cell 'A1'
       * Headers are not case-sensitive
 4. Import is only allowed during application startup.
-To import after startup, simply reopen application to get the import prompt
+To import after the startup, simply reopen application to get the import prompt

 **Common Issues**